 Now is the time to dye it.
 Place the shirt on a paper plate for easier flipping later on.

 Prepare a second paper plate and flip the first paper plate over it to transfer the shirt.
 Now you are working with the other side of the shirt.
 Dye it the same manner you did on the front side.
-Make sure the colours at the back and front match.
+Make sure the colors at the back and front match.

 Wear rubber gloves again and old clothes/apron before taking the shirt out of the plastic bag.
 Carefully remove the rubber bands and rinse the shirt with cold water.
-It may seem like all the colours are coming out, but don’t worry.
+It may seem like all the colors are coming out, but don’t worry.
 Your shirt is well dyed.
-Keep rinsing until water runs clear.
+Keep rinsing until the water runs clear.

 Wash your dyed clothes at least three times separately before washing them together with your other laundry.